phusion/traveling-ruby/README.md

 For the Linux build system, see [linux/README.md](linux/README.md).

-For the OS X build system, see [osx/README.md](osx/README.md).
+For the macOS build system, see [osx/README.md](osx/README.md).

 ## Future work

  * Provide a Rails example.
  * Native extensions support for Windows.
-We're currently blocked by the fact that [the RubyInstaller project](http://rubyinstaller.org/) hasn't been updated for Ruby 2.2.0 yet.
  * Document the Windows build system.
  * Support for creating a single executable instead of a directory.
  * Draw inspiration from [enclose.io](http://enclose.io/)/[ruby-packer](https://github.com/pmq20/ruby-packer).
 See [this Hacker News comment](https://news.ycombinator.com/item?id=18056048) for my comparison analysis.